Commonly-Asked Questions And Myths About Bankruptcy

 WHAT KINDS OF DEBTS WILL I HAVE TO REPAY?

-Generally, you cannot discharge student loans; taxes or other governmental debts; municipal court fines and penalties; New Jersey insurance surcharges; child support; most alimony awards; and any debt incurred within a certain period of time before filing for bankruptcy.
+Generally, you cannot discharge guaranteed student loans; most taxes or other governmental debts; municipal court fines and penalties; New Jersey insurance surcharges; child support; most alimony awards; and any debt incurred within a certain period of time before filing for bankruptcy.
 Also, “secured” debt is NOT dischargeable, up to the value of the asset securing the debt.
 An example of secured debt is the mortgage on your home or the lien on your car.
-If you don’t pay, the lender has collateral it can take back or repossess.
+If you don’t pay those debts, the lender has collateral it can take back or repossess.
 However, most “unsecured” debt (credit cards; personal loans; medical bills, etc.) is dischargeable.

 WHAT WILL HAPPEN TO MY PENSION, IRA, 401(K) OR SIMILAR ACCOUNT?